ibm-cloud-docs/fortigate-10g/managing-firewall-device-details.md

 {:important: .important}
 {:download: .download}

-# Managing Firewall Device Details
+# Managing firewall device details
 {: #managing-firewall-device-details}

 You can see the device details for a FortiGate Security Appliance 10 Gbps by clicking the link for the device under the Firewall Name column.